-The Company adopted ASU 2018-07, which simplifies the accounting for share-based payments granted to nonemployees for goods and services, on March 1, 2019 (date of inception).
 The Company measures and recognizes compensation expense for all stock-based awards made to employees, directors, and non-employees, including stock options and restricted shares, based on estimated fair values recognized over the requisite service period.

 The fair value of options granted is estimated on the grant date using the Black-Scholes option valuation model.
-This valuation model for stock-based compensation expense requires the Company to make assumptions and judgments about the variables used in the calculation, including the expected term (weighted-average period of time that the options granted are expected to be outstanding), the volatility of the Company's common stock, and an assumed risk-free interest rate.
+This valuation model for stockbased compensation expense requires the Company to make assumptions and judgments about the variables used in the calculation, including the expected term (weighted-average period of time that the options granted are expected to be outstanding), the volatility of the Company's common stock, and an assumed risk-free interest rate.
 The Company accounts for forfeitures when they occur.
 The Company uses the simplified calculation of the expected life, which takes into consideration the grant's contractual life and vesting period and assumes that all options will be exercised between the vesting date and the contractual term of the option.
 No awards have been issued with a market condition or other non-standard terms.

-Given the lack of public market for Vincera Pharma's stock prior to the Business Combination, the estimate for volatility is based on an average of the historical volatilities of the common stock of several entities with characteristics similar to those of the Company.
+The estimate for volatility is based on an average of the historical volatilities of the common stock of several entities with characteristics similar to those of the Company.
 Since these comparable companies operate in the same industry segment, the Company expects that it would share similar characteristics, such as risk profiles, volatility, capital intensity and market growth patterns and drivers.